AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/troubleshooting-commits.md

 # Troubleshooting commits

-On this page we cover some commonly occurring scenarios that may cause you're commit to fail.
+On this page we cover some commonly occurring scenarios that may cause your commit to fail.

 ## Why is pre-commit failing?